QuentinRa/blog.quentinra.dev/proj/project-management/tools/gantt.md

 ## WBS - work breakdown structure

-In french that's `organigramme des taches`, the idea is
+In French that's `organigramme des taches`, the idea is

 * make a tree of your task
 * the project is the root